Should I Be a Nurse or a Teacher? You May Be Able to do Both

 Becoming certified also communicates to students, colleagues and the broader health care community that the highest standards are being met.

-Should You Switch from Nursing to Teaching?
+Should You Switch From Nursing to Teaching?

-If you are already a registered nurse, considering a change to an educator role could be valuable to your career.
+If you are already a registered nurse, considering a career change to an educator role could be valuable to your career.

 Transitioning from a working nurse to an educator may take time, but the endeavor can result in worthwhile growth and learning along the way.